For added atmosphere, play the music from this track while reading on.

 - The Binding of Isaac plays Jesus Loves Me over the credits when you beat it enough times, with a creepy distorted effect.

-- In Rule of Rose the aristocrats sing a creepy tune about stray dog around a fire in the chapter Sir Peter, shortly before jennifer is forced to shove the rat stick in Amanda's face.
+- In Rule of Rose the young Aristocrats sing a creepy tune about a monster called 'Stray Dog' around a fire in the chapter Sir Peter, shortly before Jennifer is forced to shove a rat-on-stick in Amanda's face.

 - South Park used this trope in the episode "Ginger Kids".